 3. Mattupetty Dam and Lake

-Head over to Mattupetty dam next, which is almost 20 minutes’ drive away from Photo Point.
+Head over to Mattupetty Dam next, which is almost 20-minute drive away from Photo Point.
 This dam is a major source of electricity generation for Munnar town.

-Backwaters of Mattupetty dam is one of the most popular tourist places in Munnar and is known as Mattupetty lake.
+The backwaters of Mattupetty Dam are one of the most popular tourist places in Munnar.
+It is also known as Mattupetty Lake.
 Encircled by lofty hills and dense Shola forests, the lake is a delight for nature lovers and photographers.

 Boating is the best way to explore the pristine beauty of this place.
 There are many options to choose from.
-You can hire a pedal boat, motorboat or rowboat.
+You can hire a pedal boat, a motorboat or a rowboat.